RaphaelAguillon/RaphaelAguillon.github.io/content/_index.md

     content:
       username: admin
       text: |-
-        I am an Integrative Biologist working on Ecological-Development (Eco-Devo).
-I study how environmental variation, especially temperature, durably reshapes developmental trajectories, nervous-system formation, and behaviour.
-Using behavioural tracking, functional imaging, genetics and multi-omics in marine invertebrates (mainly *N. vectensis*), I investigate how environmental cues are encoded across spatial scales (environment to gene) and temporal scales (development and circadian time).

-        My goal is to predict how ongoing environmental change reconfigures nervous systems and behavioural traits, and to provide mechanistic insight that informs ecological and societal decision-making.
+        I am an integrative biologist studying how the environment shapes the development and behaviour of marine animals.
+I focus on how changes in temperature during early life influence how nervous systems form and how organisms behave later on.

+        To investigate these processes, I work with marine invertebrates such as the sea-anemone *Nematostella vectensis (N. vectensis)* and combine behavioural tracking, live imaging, genetics and large-scale molecular analyses.
+This approach allows me to connect what happens in the environment with what happens inside cells and genes across both developmental time and daily biological rhythms.

+        My goal is to understand how rising ocean temperatures affect the development of nervous systems in marine animals.
+By identifying the moments in early life when organisms are most sensitive, I aim to help predict how climate change will impact marine ecosystems and support better environmental decisions.

         Please reach out for potential collaborations (quantitative behaviour, network-level omics, and larval recruitment ecology), seminars or to discuss projects.
       headings: